 - In 1995, the Japanese unmanned submarine Kaiko gathered samples and useful data from the trench.

-— Elizabeth Dohrer, LiveScience Contributor
+— Additional reporting by Elizabeth Dohrer, LiveScience Contributor